-- using prohibited aids during written examinations
+- Using prohibited aids during written examinations.

-- changing a returned and corrected piece of work
+- Changing a returned and corrected piece of work.

-- prohibited collaboration between students on individual assignments
+- Prohibited collaboration between students on individual assignments.

-- copying another student's work
+- Copying another student's work.

-- using and copying other sources without including correct references
+- Using and copying other sources without including correct references.

-- falsify note about being present at compulsory teaching
+- Falsify note about being present at compulsory teaching.

-- providing inaccurate information about previous study performance that is to be assessed for credit transfer
+- Providing inaccurate information about previous study performance that is to be assessed for credit transfer.

 To be considered cheating, there must be an intent to deceive.
 This requires that the student have done this intentionally (not by mistake or through carelessness) and this must be related to the assessment of a study performance.

 To avoid plagiarism it's important to be very precise when referencing sources.
-Academic text often refer to the work of others and it must be clear to the reader which part of a text or ideas in a paper are yours and which are the work of another author or researcher.
+Academic texts often refers to the work of others and it must be clear to the reader which part of a text or ideas in a paper are yours and which are the work of another author or researcher.
 Otherwise you run the risk of being suspected of plagiarism.

-What does SLU do?
+What SLU does

 SLU actively works to prevent cheating and plagiarism.
 This includes both preventive and controlling measures.
 Find out more:

 SLU may take disciplinary action against students who have cheated or have done other things indicated in Swedish Higher Education Ordinance chapter 10 (se below).
 The consequences may be a warning or a suspension from study for up to six months.

 SLU has access to the Ouriginal anti-plagiarism system.
 By using Ouriginal, all kinds of examination assignments and other written assignments can be checked against a large number of sources in order to identify possible plagiarism.
 All independent projects (degree projects) will be checked for plagiarism in Ouriginal before approved.